dietercoopman/smart/README.md

 - resizing public hosted images **without coding**
 - automatically cache your images
 - apply the full intervention/image API to an image **without coding**
+- apply templates to images, change the settings for all images from one place

 ## Installation